Muhammad0602/bookstore/README.md

 # 📖Bookstore <a name="about-project"></a>

-This is a simple website for book readers.
-You can keep track of your progress, add as many books as you want.
-You can also remove the books that you already finished.
+This bookstore website is designed to provide an interactive platform for book enthusiasts to manage their reading progress and keep track of their book collection.
+The website allows users to add books to their personal library, track their reading progress, and remove books that they have already read.

 ## 🛠 Built With <a name="built-with"></a>